allenai/SciRIFF/README.md

 - Run `bash script/data/get_all_datasets.sh` to download datasets that aren't available on Huggingface.
 The results will go in `data/preprocessing`.
   - Note that for BioASQ you need to download the raw data manually, after registering.
 You'll need to create an account at <http://participants-area.bioasq.org/datasets/>, download the `zip` files containing the train and test split of Task 11B, and place them in `data/preprocessing/downloads/bioasq_task11b`.
 - Run `bash script/instructions/build_instructions.sh`.
 Make sure to run the script from the root of the project to get the paths right.
 This will convert all datasets to a common instruction-following format and dump the results in `data/instructions/{context_length}/{task_name}`.
 It will then merge the instances across all tasks into a single file per fold and context window; the results go in `instructions_hf/{context_length}`.
 The `4096` directory corresponds to the Huggingface dataset [allenai/SciRIFF](https://huggingface.co/datasets/allenai/SciRIFF).
-Note that the instances may not be identical since we subsample large datasets.
+Note that the instances may not be identical since we randomly subsample datasets with more than 2,500 instances.
   - NOTE: By default, this script will parallelize across tasks, using the number of processes specified by the `--workers` flag to `instantiate.py`.
 To run sequentially, remove this flag.
 - To create a training mix consisting of 1,000 instances per science task combined with a matching number of instances randomly sampled from Tulu (the best-performing mix from our preprint), run: